joakimk/phoenix_example_app/README.md

 ## Note on testing

 More tools will be needed to do request tests.
-Can recommend using [httpotion](https://github.com/myfreeweb/httpotion), but you also need to start a phoenix web server while running the tests. [tuco_tuco](https://github.com/stuart/tuco_tuco) looks like an interesting capybara-like tool for testing UIs (haven't tried it myself yet though).
+I can recommend using [httpotion](https://github.com/myfreeweb/httpotion).
+You also need to start a phoenix web server while running the tests. [tuco_tuco](https://github.com/stuart/tuco_tuco) looks like an interesting capybara-like tool for testing UIs (haven't tried it myself yet though).

 ## Development